-Downbeat data and factory surveys on Thursday had also pointed to further weakness for Asia and Europe's trade-reliant economies.
+Downbeat data and factory surveys on Thursday had also pointed to further weakness for Asia's trade-reliant economies.

-Pressure on Chinese factories eased slightly, but manufacturing activity continued to shrink there too.
+Pressure on Chinese factories eased slightly, but manufacturing activity continued to shrink.

 "The broader global trade dynamic remains a challenge," Morgan Stanley strategist Michael Zezas said.
 "Trade should continue to drag on corporate confidence, capex and global growth in the near term."

-In Europe's foreign exchange markets, sterling dropped as low as $1.2101 and barely got back above $1.2110 as the Bank of England left interest rates unchanged and cut its inflation forecast amid plenty of interesting discussion.
+In Europe's foreign exchange markets, sterling dropped as low as $1.2101 before a Bank of England meeting that's expected to leave its 0.75% interest rate unchanged but result in plenty of interesting discussion.

 Fears of a no-deal Brexit now that Boris Johnson is prime minister continue to afflict the pound, although it was fractionally higher against a weakening euro at 91.17 pence .